getsentry/snuba/docs/source/clickhouse/schema_design.rst

 your dataset design gives you the ability to filter based on other attributes to a small number of rows and the flexibility of completely arbitrary keys and values are a real requirement.
-Often, however, a ClickHouse user is interested in rows that contain a specific tag key or a specific ``key=value`` pair and in this case one is often best-served by creating a top-level column and duplicating (we often call it "promoting" in code) the data.
+Often, however, a ClickHouse user is interested in rows that contain a specific tag key or a specific ``key=value`` pair.
+In this case one is often best-served by creating a top-level column and "promoting" the data to it [#dupe]_.

-This duplication is more performance-efficient on two dimensions:
+This promotion is preferable on a couple dimensions:

 1. A dictionary style-column can be arbitrarily sized and, especially if you know you will often only need a single value from the dictionary, it may be that just returning